vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/config/vssue.md

 - **Default**: `10`
 - **Details**:

-  The default value of how many comments to show per page.
+  The default value of comments to show per page.

 ## locale